brucou/react-state-driven/README.md

-Note that the React component still have to be tested, but that can be done separately, by any of the usual React specific testing technique ([storybook](https://storybook.js.org/) is a nice way to do that, specially with stateless component).
+Note that the React component still have to be tested, but that can be done separately, by any of the usual React specific testing technique ([storybook](https://storybook.js.org/) is a nice way to do that, specially with stateless components).
 We have an architecture made of decoupled parts, and we can test each part separately **with the best tool available to that purpose**.

 ```javascript